An Infinite Sequence of Additive Channels: the Classical Capacity of Cloning Channels

 where $S_p(\r)=(1-p)^{-1}\log{\Tr{}\r^p}$ is the R\'enyi entropy (for $p\to1^+$ we get the von Neumann entropy).
 The MORE conjecture was disproved for various intervals of $p$ (for $p>1$ in~\cite{counterexsSminp_g1} and for $p\to0$ in~\cite{counterexsSminp_0}) and, as indicated, at last also for $p=1$~\cite{counterexSmin1}.
 Note that by the concavity of entropy we may restrict ourselves to the minimization over input pure states.

-The question of additivity of the classical and quantum capacity comes from the analysis of an infinite-dimensional channel which appears in the context of quantum field theory in curved spacetime -- the Unruh channel~\cite{UnruhCh}.
-The Unruh channel occupies an important place in the field of relativistic quantum information and quantum field theory due to its close relationship to the process known as black hole evaporation or more generally the process of black hole stimulated emission.
-Interestingly, the Unruh channel decomposes into a sequence of finite-dimensional channels which is closely related to the channels arising from universal quantum cloning machines (UQCM) for qubits~\cite{cloners}.
-We will call them cloning channels and we will prove that there exists a single-letter formula for the classical capacity for all of them.
-It is known that cloning channels are conjugate degradable.
+The motivation for the classical capacity study presented in this paper comes from the analysis of another (infinite-dimensional) quantum channel which appears in the context of quantum field theory in curved spacetime -- the Unruh channel~\cite{UnruhCh}.
+The Unruh channel occupies an important place in the field of relativistic quantum information and quantum field theory due to its close relationship to two fundamental processes: (i) black hole evaporation or more generally to the process of black hole stimulated emission and (ii) transformation of states prepared by an inertial observer as seen by a uniformly accelerating observer (the Unruh effect~\cite{Unruh76}).
+We observed~\cite{UnruhCh} that the Unruh channel has a direct sum structure and therefore decomposes into an infinite sequence of finite-dimensional channels which are closely related to the channels arising from universal quantum cloning machines (UQCM) for qubits~\cite{cloners}.
+We will call them cloning channels and we will prove that there exists a single-letter formula for the Holevo capacity for all of them.
+It is also known that cloning channels are conjugate degradable~\cite{ConjDeg}.
 Channels are called conjugate degradable by virtue of existence of a conjugate degrading map transforming the output of the channel to its complementary output up to complex conjugation.
 It has been recently shown that the optimized coherent information of conjugate degradable channels is additive~\cite{ConjDeg}.
 Therefore, as a result of this paper we obtain an infinite sequence of channels for which both the classical and quantum capacity can be calculated in an easy way.